alexlee22/indoor-tracking-blog/_posts/2016-05-17-some-tips-on-thesis-writing.md

 ![alt text]({{ site.baseurl}}/assets/Frog_outline_by_DelightsJD.jpg)

-This image, references to later when I talk about introuction, main body and conclusion writing, but I thought it applies directly to what I talked about above. (so be nice to me!).
+This image, references to later when I talk about introduction, main body and conclusion writing, but I thought it applies directly to what I talked about above. (so be nice to me!).

 ### What does normal writing look like?